 The states offer different payment methods to make it easier to pay the tax:

-Payment slips are issued by DETRAN or the state's Treasury Department, and can be accessed online or received by post.
+The payment slips are issued by DETRAN or the state's Treasury Department, and can be accessed online or received by post.

 Some groups of vehicles are exempt from or have reduced IPVA taxes.
 Among the most common are